 Pregnancy Hunger – Causes & Solutions

 During pregnancy, hormonal changes play a pivotal role in triggering an increased appetite.
 If you’re faced with the question – is it normal to be extra hungry in early pregnancy, know that the surge in hormones, particularly human chorionic gonadotropin (hCG) and progesterone can lead to increased hunger during pregnancy.
-The growing baby’s nutritional demands also contribute to the need for more frequent and substantial meals.
+Many women notice that early pregnancy and hunger often go hand in hand because the growing baby’s nutritional needs increase your own.
 Expectant mothers need to focus on nutrient-dense foods to meet both their nutritional requirements and support the developing fetus.
 Maintaining a balanced diet with various food groups can help manage hunger while ensuring adequate nourishment.
 Let us see why and how hunger increases during pregnancy and how you can deal with it.

 When Does Appetite Usually Increase During Pregnancy?